 Finally, when all the serious planning is done, it’s time to kick back and plan your hen or stag do!
 The hen and stag dos are typically planned by the bridesmaids and the best man, but some people choose to plan their own.

 Make sure the hen and stag do planners know your availability, your budget and who you’d like on the guest list.
 If you think they need it, direct them to our guide on how to plan a hen party.

 We’ve also got lost of fun hen party games that will take your celebrations to the next level!

-Now you know exactly how to plan a wedding, read up on our round up of the best wedding planning books to help you even more.
+Now you know exactly how to plan a wedding, read up on our round up of the best wedding planners and organisers to help you even more.